Charisma2595/transcription_mcp_server/README.md

 ## Features

 - Accepts .mp3 files via command-line interface using Fire
+- Accepts .mp3 file path provided via an AI assistant such as Claude or Cursor.
 - Transcribe MP3 audio files into JSON transcripts using AssemblyAI API
 - Speaker diarization (speaker labels) enabled
 - Save transcripts in a local "transcripts/" directory